FaserF/ha-deutschebahn/README.md

 >__NOTE__: Do not download the file by using the link above directly, the status in the "master" branch can be in development and therefore is maybe not working.

+### Migrate from the old official HA integration or from this V1.X to this 2.X Version
+1. Remove any deutschebahn (or deutsche_bahn) configuration from your configuration.yaml file
+2. Update the Integration to the latest release
+3. Restart Homeassistant
+4. Set up the integration from the UI

 ## Configuration
+Only valid for Version 2.X:

 Go to Configuration -> Integrations and click on "add integration".
 Then search for Rewe.

 ### Configuration Variables